dataflake/Products.LDAPUserFolder/docs/faq.rst

 - userPassword (the password field)
 - objectClass
 - whatever attribute you choose as the username attribute
-- typcial person-related attributes like sn (last name), givenName (first name), uid or mail (email address) will make working with the LDAPUserFolder nicer
+- optionally other person-related attributes like sn (last name), givenName (first name), uid or mail (email address)

 Zope users have certain roles associated with them, these roles determine what permissions the user have.
 For the LDAPUserFolder,